th-we/deskflow-wiki/Quick-start-companion.md

 If you do have it installed, then you may need to use `python3` or `pip3` respectively.

-### On macOS: Unable to install `pyyaml`

-Try using `brew install pyyaml` instead of using `pip`.

 ### On macOS: The dependencies script loops with `brew install pyyaml`

 This can happen when brew is installing `pyyaml` to a different version than you're using, e.g. if you have `python@3.11` and `python@3.12` installed.
 Try removing the older version, e.g.: `brew remove python@3.11`

 ### On Windows: Stuck at `Starting package install`

 The Visual Studio installer takes a while.
 If this takes longer than 5-10 mins, the Visual Studio installer may be stuck.
-Kill the command, completely remove Visual Studio, reboot your computer and try again.
+Kill the command, completely remove Visual Studio, reboot your computer, and try again.

 ### On Windows: Visual Studio is installed but the VC++ tools are not

-If the Visual Studio Build Tools are already installed then it will not be modified.
+If the Visual Studio Build Tools are already installed then it might not be possible for the script to modify the existing install.
 You'll need to manually modify the Visual Studio installation and add the C++ workload.
 Failing that, completely remove Visual Studio and re-run the dependencies script.

 ### On Linux: Error related to `pip` or `venv`

 On some Linux distros, `pip` and `venv` are not included with Python by default.
-You'll need to install these to use the dependencies script.
-Alternatively, check the `deps.yml` file and run the command manually.
+The dependencies will try to resolve this, but if this fails you'll need to install these to use the dependencies script.
+Alternatively, get the packages command from `config.yml` file and run it manually.

 ## Configure step